 Division 1 — Fixed charges

+[Heading inserted in Gazette 27 Jun 2003 p.
+2305.]

 1. Supply under by-law 31A of the Ord Irrigation District By-laws other than under Division 2

 In respect of land to which water is supplied under by-law 31A of the Ord Irrigation District By-laws for purposes other than those mentioned in Division 2, an amount per supply point of —